PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Datalab_Introduction_To_AB-Testing.md

 **Save your HCAI design document to Github and note what your did; and your evidence, in your work- and learning-log**

+## 2) Data Analysis
+1. Download [the following notebook]() and make sure you have the required packages installed.
+2. next steps...

-## 4) Iterate on Wireframe Prototype
+## 3) Iterate on Wireframe Prototype
 Now, based on the feedback you collected today; start improving on your design in your HCAI design document.
 If you have time left, you can try to immediately implement these design changes into you wireframe prototype!

-## 5) In-Class Discussion
+## 4) In-Class Discussion
 At 16:30, there's a meeting you're encouraged to take part in to ask questions and to discuss our progress and reflect on today activities.

 ## Up Next!
-Tomorrow, we will cover the Development integration of AI algorithms!
+Tomorrow, we make any last changes we might want to make and finalize our Project Proposal Presentation!

 ## Recommend Literature: